Cancer’s a Funny Thing

 DX April 2015, @ 54

-35mm poorly diff. tumour found upon emergency r. hemicolectomy
+35mm poorly diff. tumour, incidental finding following emergency r. hemicolectomy

 for ileo-colic intussusception.